CousinRicky/POV-Ray-Object-Collection/README.md

 ## Object Collection Mirror

 The official POV-Ray Object Collection website is temporarily offline, but [LeForgeron has mirrored the Collection](https://github.com/LeForgeron/PovContributions) as of April 5, 2019.
+Individual modules can be downloaded using the [Refined GitHub download-directory tool](https://download-directory.github.io/).